cyber-xcode/ase_rebuttal/README.md

 **ReviewC-Q6**: APPS-GPT.
 3792 or 3729?\
 **ReviewC-A6**: We apologize for the typos.
 It should be 3729.
-We will fix them in the revision version.
+We will fix them in the revised version.

 **ReviewC-Q7**: Little implication\